halfhorst/Sigrun/README.md

 You need the aws cdk cli, you need python, you need an AWS account with credentials setup.
 The easiest way to setup credentials is with the aws cli.

-### Process
+### Bootstrapping the Bot

+**Note**: Deployment of the Lambda must happen from a Linux machine, because the bot package relies on system specific packages (PyNaCl) that must match the Lambda runtime.

 1. Create a discord application in their dev portal.
 Fill out your own `sigrun.env` with the details from your application and source it.
 2. Install this python package however you like.
 I used poetry.
 3. Run `sigrun register`.
 This will register Sigrun's commands with your application.
-4. Add your bot to your server.
-Use the generated link in the application interface.
+4. Add your bot to your server using the generated link in the application interface.
 5. Deploy the infrastructure with cdk. `cd` into the cdk directory and run `deploy.sh`.
 This will bundle up the lambda code into an artifact and then deploy everything for you.
-    - You may want to create a role distinctly for this bot and use its credentials during this process.
+    - export `AWS_PROFILE` to control where the cloud services are deployed.
+Consider creating a role or account specifically for this bot.
-    - You have to do this from a Linux machine so that the site packages (specifically PyNaCl) that are zipped up are compatible with the lambda runtime, because Python isn't actually totally portable
+    - deployment must occur on a linux machine.
+This is because the discord package relies on a system-dependent package (PyNaCl) that must be compatible witht he Lambda runtime.
 6. Log into the console and grab Sigrun's URL from ApiGateway.
 Give this to your application as the "Interactions Endpoint Url."

-A couple manual quirks still exist.
-New release coming soon 😉
-1. You need to go to your IAM console and give the lambda invocation role full permissions for ECS and DynamoDb and read permissions for VPC.
-2. adding the application id to the lambda code.

-At this point, you should be able to execute commands against Sigrun using either the CLI or Discord interactions, and start a Valheim server instance.
+At this point, you should be able to execute commands against Sigrun using either the CLI or Discord interactions.

 ## Interface